Health & Safety

 Tick Checks

-Prior to camper arrival, we remove leaves in the highest foot traffic areas of Camp to minimize ticks.
+Prior to camper arrival, we spray the camp and remove leaves in the highest foot traffic areas of Camp to minimize ticks.
 We cover this issue in detail during our Staff Training and our Doctor and nurses are well versed in tick prevention and removal.
 We have routine tick checks as kids head into swimming and at night.
 If a child has a tick on them they will be sent to the Health Center where the RN will remove the tick in the recommended way, and you will be notified.

 What keeps coming to mind is how great my kids look when they come home.
 It sounds trite but they look so healthy.
 Their skin is clear, their eyes are bright, and they radiate energy.